 This week we conclude the guide to optimizing our mindsets as physicians by discussing three common roadblocks and how to work through them.
 But first, I’d like to review the steps briefly:

-Over the years, for myself and my clients, there are times when we go through the steps above and honestly want to gain a different perspective, but we feel stuck.
+Common Obstacles.
+Over the years, for myself and my coachees, there are times when we go through the steps above and honestly want to gain a different perspective, but we feel stuck.
 Even after we find a believable thought, our brain often snaps back to the less helpful automatic one.
+We can't shake it.
 What is happening in these situations?

-The entire process of loosening attachment can't be rushed.
-For many weighty situations, it takes time for the shift.
-We'd all love to wave our magic wands and "Poof!" shift the automatic perspective.
+The entire process of loosening attachments to the story can't be rushed.
+For many weighty situations, the shift takes time.
+We'd all love to wave our magic wands and "Poof!" and shift the automatic perspective.

-Patience is vital, especially for those deeply held beliefs such as impostorism.
-Two helpful things that will take some time are visioning and exploration.
+Patience is vital, especially for deeply held beliefs such as impostorism.
+Visioning and exploration are two helpful things that will take some time.

 Visioning creates the beginnings of a new neuropathway.
 Your brain doesn’t distinguish between real and imagined; therefore, you can leverage neuroplasticity to your benefit.
-I love the exercise I do with groups, residents, and faculty alike, in which I have them picture themselves as fully capable, confident, and fulfilled in their careers.
+I love the exercise I do with groups (residents and faculty alike) in which I have them picture themselves as fully capable, confident, and fulfilled in their careers.
 I then have them imagine what it feels like to get up in the morning.
 What are they wearing?
 How are they walking as they enter the office, hospital, or surgery center?
 How do they speak to their team, patients, and family members?
+Whatever vision you'd like to practice believing, spend some time envisioning it, it's helpful to overcome disbelief.
+This is why many performances and athletes use the technique.

 Exploration of all that underlies your automatic thoughts is illuminating.
 What is good about your original thought?
 What makes you believe XYZ?
-What could you be missing?
-What other circumstances has the belief served you well?
+What facts may you be missing?
+In what other circumstances has the belief served you well?
 What about times it didn’t serve you well?
 What’s the difference?
 Get really curious.
-Many times, you’ll make discoveries to move forward.
+Many times, you’ll make discoveries that, once spotlighted, make it easier to move forward.

 Become the compassionate observer of your own mind.
 “Isn’t that fascinating that it’s the first thing that pops into my head?”
 “Of course, I’m thinking x,y,z because I’ve been conditioned that way.”
 “I’m thinking x,y,z right now, and that’s okay.”
 Dr. Kristen Neff has done much research on how extending yourself compassion moves you forward in a powerful way. https://self-compassion.org/the-three-elements-of-self-compassion-2/

-Okay, the take-homes today involve being patient and compassionate with yourself and allowing emotion, instead of trying to ignore or resist emotions.
+Okay, today's take-homes involve being patient and compassionate with yourself and allowing emotion instead of trying to ignore or resist it.
 (There is another concept involving ladder thoughts.
 You can read more here.)

 This work is empowering for physicians.
 I hope you make it part of your daily self-investment.